AliSta12/ecoli-read-mapping-pipeline/README.md

 # Notes

-Large sequencing and intermediate analysis files are not included in this repository:
+Large raw sequencing and intermediate analysis files are excluded from this repository:
 - FASTQ
 - BAM
 - BCF